pultar/ase/doc/ase/calculators/nwchem.rst

                 xc='B3LYP',
                 basis='6-31+G*')

-If you need to request more memory, it is typically not sufficient to only do so through your queuing system.
-You need to also let NWChem know about the additional available memory, which you can do by inserting NWChem's `memory` keyword with ASE's `raw` keyword (which puts raw text lines in the NWChem iput file).
-See the official NWChem documentation for the proper use of the `memory` keyword.
+If you need to request more memory, it is typically not sufficient to do so only through your queuing system.
+You need to also let NWChem know about the additional available memory, with NWChem's `memory` keyword which in turn is added through ASE's `raw` keyword (which puts raw text lines in the NWChem input file).
+An example is below; see the official NWChem documentation for the proper use of the `memory` keyword.

 .. code-block:: python
    :emphasize-lines: 2